Every company has a unique identity.

 They have their own culture, way of dealing with conflicts, and the managerial hierarchy.

-But, when it comes to customers, there are very few companies who understand the importance of standing out of the crowd and making customers feel delighted.
+But, when it comes to customers, there are very few companies that understand the importance of creating a customer service philosophy and standing out from the crowd.

 What is Customer Service Philosophy?

-In simpler terms, it aims to empower employees to deal with customer issues with more clarity and accuracy.
+In simpler terms, customer service philosophy aims to empower employees to deal with customer issues with more clarity and accuracy.

 But, do you really need one?